ibm-cloud-docs/power-iaas/vpn-connections.md

 ## Power Systems Virtual Servers service instances support with VPN
 {: #powervs-support-vpn}

 Power Systems Virtual Server supports multiple service instances from the same account.
 However, only a single service instance can use a VPN connection.
-If you want to configure a setup with multiple service instances for the same account and if you want these multiple service instances to share a VPN connection, open a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+If you want to configure a setup with multiple service instances for the same account, open a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## Creating VPN connections
 {: #creating-VPN-connections}